Land Use & Built Form

 This section, Land Use and Built Form, describes where new housing, workplaces, and retail establishments may locate in the city in order to achieve the plan goals.
 This guidance is communicated through a combination of policies and maps.
 The first four policies that appear below – Access to Housing, Access to Employment, Production and Processing, and Access to Commercial Goods and Services – form the basis for the Future Land Use Map and the Built Form Map that guide the location and characteristics of new buildings.

-The Access to Housing policy outlines the role of the Future Land Use and Built Form maps in increasing housing choice throughout the city, acknowledging the contribution of zoning to racially-restrictive housing policies of the first half of the 20th century, and the lasting effect those policies had on people of color and indigenous peoples.
+The Access to Housing policy outlines the role of the Future Land Use and Built Form maps in increasing housing choice throughout the city, acknowledging the contribution of zoning to racially-restrictive housing policiespractices of the first half of the 20th century, and the lasting effect those policiesactions had on people of color and indigenous people.
 The policy also reinforces the practice of developing multifamily housing on transit routes, providing people the opportunity to live without a car, or with fewer cars in each household, helping to work toward the City's greenhouse gas reduction goal.
 This policy, and the resultant housing guidance on the future land use and built form maps, ensures that we have places throughout the city to increase housing supply and choice.
-The remaining Housing policies of the plan communicate a commitment to proactively meeting the housing needs of Minneapolis residents, including the production of affordable housing and expanding the City’s inclusionary housing policies and tools.
+The remaining Housing policies of the plan communicate a commitment to proactively meeting the housing needs of Minneapolis residents, including through the production and preservation of affordable housing and expanding expansion of the City’s inclusionary housing policies and tools.

 Together, the Access to Employment and Production and Processing policies outline the role of the Future Land Use and Built Form maps in supporting employment growth and ensuring that land is available for living-wage jobs in areas close to where people live.
 These policies work in conjunction with the Economic Competitiveness policies of this plan, which communicate a commitment to ensuring that Minneapolis residents have job training and skills necessary to participate in the economy, and will have access to living-wage jobs.